-Research into the use of Social Innovation deliver multiple (1.4.2biii) to benefits is continuing.
-Barriers and opportunities for expansion green energy woodland and development are being investigated; findings communicated to SG agencies and cross-sector stakeholders at a workshop at Hutton (as reported in Jan 2019) and disseminated including via organised sessions at the 125 IUFRO Congress, the Forum Carpaticum and the ISIRC Conference.
+Research into the use of Social Innovation (1.4.2biii) to deliver multiple benefits is continuing.
+Barriers and opportunities for woodland expansion and green energy development are being investigated; findings communicated to SG agencies and cross-sector stakeholders at a workshop at Hutton and disseminated including via organised sessions at the 125 IUFRO Congress, the Forum Carpaticum, the ISIRC Conference, the ESG virtual event (Sept 2020).
 The journal articles produced included 7 published in a special issue of Forest Policy and Economics.
-This RESAS work was underpinned by H2020 SIMRA project that we coordinate.
-Innovative solutions and sustainable forestry considerations, ideas potentially useful for policy makers and practice communities of different levels have been elaborated, with some presented at the workshop of Oct 2019 at Hutton (Intended audience: SG and wider stakeholders; Maria.Nijnik@hutton.ac.uk).
+This RESAS work was underpinned by H2020 SIMRA project that we coordinated (with the final conference held Feb 2020, Brussels). solutions and sustainable Innovative forestry considerations, ideas potentially useful for policy makers and practice communities of different levels have been elaborated, with some presented at the workshop of Oct 2019 at Hutton (Intended audience: SG and wider stakeholders; Maria.Nijnik@hutton.ac.uk).